RevolutionAnalytics/plyrmr/README.md

 ```

-or simply start from a hdfs path then select some larger engines
+or simply start from a HDFS path then select some larger engines

 ```r